-Rico is a former co-chair of the firm's Nominating Committee and a current member of the Policy Committee.
+Rico is a former co-chair of the firm's Nominating Committee and a former member of the Policy Committee.

 Rico is a former law clerk to the Honorable Zita L. Weinshenk of the U.S. District Court for the District of Colorado.
 More recently, he was the managing partner of the Palo Alto office of McCutchen, Doyle, Brown & Enersen.

 In addition to English, Rico is proficient in Spanish.SELECT TRANSACTIONS:

 - Successfully represented Sun Microsystems at trial in an age discrimination, breach of contract, and fraud action brought by a former executive.

 - Represented Infosys Technologies in what The New York Times referred to as "the most high profile [sexual harassment case] in India's corporate history."

 - Successfully represented Broadcom Corporation and three individual employees in injunction proceedings against efforts by Intel Corporation to prevent Broadcom from employing the employees.